-2023 · WHAT ISSUES SHOULD I CONSIDER WHEN REVIEWING MY INVESTMENTS?
+2025 · WHAT ISSUES SHOULD I CONSIDER WHEN REVIEWING MY INVESTMENTS?

-TAX ISSUES YES NO Do you have a taxable account and are you funding your current cash flow needs?
+TAX ISSUES YES NO OTHER ISSUES YES Do you have a taxable account and are you funding your current cash flow needs?
 If so, consider tax-efficient income generation and distribution strategies.
-Do you have a taxable account consisting of long-term positions with low cost basis?
-If so, consider the following: If your taxable income is below \$44,626 (\$89,251 if MFJ), your long-term capital gain rate is 0%.
-If your taxable income is between \$44,626 and \$492,300 (\$89,251 and \$553,850 if MFJ), your long-term capital gain rate is 15%.
-If your taxable income is above \$492,300 (\$553,850 if MFJ), your long-term capital gain rate is 20%.
+Is there a plan in place during periods of market decline?
+Do you need help understanding investment fees and charges (including management, transactional, wrap, 12b-1, sales Do you have a taxable account consisting of long-term positions with low cost basis?
+If so, consider the following: If your taxable income is below \$48,351 (\$96,701 if MFJ), your long-term capital gain rate is 0%.
+If your taxable income is between \$48,351 and \$533,400 (\$96,701 and \$600,050 if MFJ), your long-term capital gain rate is 15%.
+If your taxable income is above \$533,400 (\$600,050 if MFJ), your loads, commissions, etc.)?
+Do you need to assess how future contributions will be handled?
+Do/did you participate in any employer stock plans?
+If so, monitor your rights to shares, their tax treatment, and the percentage of your overall portfolio that consists of employer long-term capital gain rate is 20%.
 Do you have a taxable account and is your MAGI in excess of \$200,000 (\$250,000 if MFJ)?
-If so, consider strategies to manage your net investment income (minimizing the 3.8% NIIT), including investing in municipal bonds, which are not subject to federal taxation (and in some cases state taxes).
+If so, consider strategies to manage your net investment income (minimizing the 3.8% NIIT), including investing in municipal bonds, which are not subject to federal stock, mitigating any concentration.
+Does the frequency of any account reviews and monitoring need to be updated?
+Do the roles and responsibilities of interested parties, professionals, fiduciaries, or others involved need to be taxation (and in some cases state taxes).
 Do you hold assets with a tax loss?
 If so, consider the following: You can harvest losses to offset gains and up to \$3,000 of ordinary income.
 If you have multiple lots, the actual-cost method of tracking basis lets you choose which lots to sell, allowing the selection of high basis shares to increase the amount of your realized loss.
-Be aware of the wash sale rules.
+Be aware of the wash sale rules. reviewed?
 Are you trying to minimize your tax liability?
 If so, consider the following: You may wish to limit trading within your taxable accounts, to control gain realization (to the extent possible).
 Long-term gains are preferable to short-term gains (taxed as ordinary income), but still increase your total income, can trigger AMT, and can affect your eligibility for miscellaneous exemptions, deductions, and credits, and other income-related preferences and adjustments.
 If you own mutual funds or interests in REITs or MLPs, be prepared for unique tax consequences (e.g., gain distributions, depreciation recapture, etc.).